oviney/containerized-pipeline/README.md

 # Let's get started
 This will be a hands on tutorial, so be ready to get your hands dirty.
 By the end, you should be able to run the pipeline on a fully automated Jenkins Docker container.

+As you may already know, with Jenkins 2, you can actually have your build pipeline right within your Java project, so you can actually use your own Maven Java project in order to follow the steps in this article as long as it is hosted on a Git repository.

+Everything obviously will be running on Docker, as it is the easiest way of deploying and running them.

+So, let’s see how to run Jenkins on Docker:

+> Grab the latest LTS
+`docker pull jenkins/jenkins:lts`